Guitar Strap Durability Guide: Materials, Common Failures & Maintenance Tips

 Can I use mechanical strap locks with Pardo Straps?

 Yes.
 Our leather ends are suitable for security lock systems.
 Since many mechanical locks require a larger hole, usually 10–12 mm, we can customize the hole size at no extra charge.
-Just Contact previously.
+Just contact us when placing your order and we will prepare the hole size for your preferred lock system.

 How do I clean a jacquard and suede guitar strap?